NikolausAdi/Tutorial-Running-a-Guardian-Node-on-Mawari-Network-TestNet-with-VPS/README.md

 screen -r mawari
 ```

----

 ## 🎉 Done!

-Your Guardian Node is now running on the Mawari TestNet using your **main wallet address**.
+Your Guardian Node is now running on the Mawari Testnet using your **main wallet address**.

----